Mathematical Game Theory: A New Approach: Mathematical modelling

 Having cautioned the reader about the real-world interpretation of mathematical deductions, we will concentrate on mathematical models (and their mathematics) and leave the interpretation to the reader.
-Our emphasis is on \emph{game theoretic} models.
+Our emphasis is on \emph{game-theoretic} models.
 So we should explain what we understand by this.

 A \emph{game} involves \emph{players} that perform actions which make a given system go through a sequence of states.
 When the game ends, the system is in a state according to which the players receive \emph{rewards} (or are charged with \emph{costs} or whatever).
 Many game theorists think of a ''player'' as a humanoid, \emph{i.e.}, a creature with human feelings, wishes and desires, and thus give it a human name\footnote{\emph{Alice} and \emph{Bob} are quite popular choices}.